 The sample above is a Java class that represents a valid Citrus Java executable.
 The Java class has no programming logic as we use a XML test case here.
 The Java class can also be generated using the Citrus Maven plugin.
 The Java class extends from basic superclass AbstractTestNGCitrusTest and therefore uses TestNG as unit test framework.
 Citrus also supports JUnit as unit test framework.
-Read more about this in run-testngand run-junit.
+Read more about this in run-with-testngand run-with-junit.